HeshanKarunaratne/cka/README.md

     - External
       - voting-app-service exposing port 80, targetPort 80, selectors of voting-app-pod and type as LoadBalancer
       - result-app-service exposing port 80, targetPort 80, selectors of result-app-pod and type as LoadBalancer

-#### Authorization
-- Below are the different way to of authorizing in Kubernetes
-  - Node
-  - ABAC: Attribute Bases Authorization
-    - You need to edit the policy file everytime you need to make change and restart the kube API server
-  - RBAC: Role Based Authorization
-  - Webhook